QuickPoses/quickposes.github.io/help/1_5/add_more_galleries.md

 If your images are located inside your Photos app, then process like this:

-1. Open your Photos app.
+1. Open your `Photos` app.
 2. Select the images you need.
 3. Tap the share button (the square with a up arrow).
 4. Select the option "Save to Files" and then select the folder `On My iPad/QuickPoses/MyNewGallery` (you can change `MyNewGallery` to any name you prefer for your new gallery).
+5. Open `QuickPoses` and enjoy your new gallery.

 ## From a PC or a Mac

 If you don't have access to your iCloud Drive from your PC or Mac [as suggested above](#using-icloud-drive--files), and your images are not in your iPad, you can also try to follow these instructions:

-1. Create a folder on your computer with a bunch of images inside.
+1. Create a folder on your computer with your images inside.
-2. Import it in the app using the appropriate method as explain [in the next section](#importing-your-new-gallery-folder-into-your-app).
+2. Import it in QuickPoses using the appropriate method as explain [in the next section](#importing-your-new-gallery-folder-into-your-app).
 3. Launch QuickPoses on your iPad or pull to refresh the gallery list if the app already run.

 ### Importing your new gallery folder into your app